Car Chassis Basics and How-To Design Tips

 The chassis (or frame) is a structure which locates and mounts all other parts of the vehicle.
 It also provides a protected space for the occupant(s).

 There are multiple types of chassis but all of them can be classified into one of two approaches:

 - Use lengths of round or square tubing, or other structural metal shapes to form the chassis structure (Space frame, multi-tube, ladder frame)

 - Use joined panels to form the chassis structure (Monocoque, Unibody)

-Both approaches can provide a structure capable of mounting other race vehicle components, but each has its own advantages and disadvantages.
+Both approaches can provide a structure capable of mounting other vehicle components, but each has its own advantages and disadvantages.

-The Spaceframe chassis uses numerous cut and shaped pieces structural metal tubing (usually steel) joined together to form a strong framework.
+The Spaceframe chassis uses numerous cut and shaped pieces of structural metal tubing (usually steel) joined together to form a strong framework.
 The diagram SF1 below from Ron Champion’s book “Build Your Own Sports Car For As Little As £250”, shows an example of a space frame chassis.

 The principle of spaceframe design is to use triangulation of the tubes to create a rigid structure.
 Diagrams SF2 and SF3 below show how triangulation is used to rigidize a structure:

 An un-triangulated box has very little strength.
 You can see this in action above.
 As the hand pushes against the corner of the box, the shape warps into a parallelogram.